Notes on going cycling in Florida

 Getting there (driving)

-Driving is cheaper than flying, and really starts to become economical if there are two people to share the cost of gasoline and motel rooms.
-You also save money by not having to rent a car or bicycle in Florida (assuming you’ll be bringing your bike in the car).
+Driving is a bit cheaper than flying, and really starts to become economical if there are two or more people to share the cost of gasoline and motel rooms.
+On top of this, you’ll save even more money by not having to rent a car and bicycle in Florida (assuming you’ll be bringing your bike in the car).

 There are two basic routes for driving down, and both start with crossing the Canada/US border at the Thousand Islands, and heading south on the Interstate 81 (I-81) through New York and most of Pennsylvania.

 The first route (see map) is a little more direct and a little shorter, and involves turning off I-81 at Harrisburg to head east to the I-95 (a little ways north of Washington DC).
 You then follow the I-95 south all the way to Florida.
 One disadvantage with this route is that the I-95 has a fair amount of traffic and long sections where it’s a straight, monotonous, billboard littered highway.
 Another problem is that this route requires that you drive around Washington DC on its ring road (the I-495).
 Unfortunately, this ring road has a reputation for being very congested, even on weekends and during the day between rush-hour periods.
-Nevertheless, this route may be a good choice if you wanted to get to Florida as fast as possible and were willing to do most of your driving late at night.
+Nevertheless, this route may be a good choice if you want to get to Florida as fast as possible and will be driving the northern portion of the I-95 late at night.

 There is a variation to the first route (see map) that steers clear of the Washington ring road.
 You stay on the I-81 a little longer, and turn off at Winchester to head over to the I-95.
 It’s slightly longer, and while it does away with the congestion around Washington DC, it doesn’t avoid all the pitfalls of the I-95.

 The second route (see map) involves driving south on the I-81 all the way to Virginia, and taking the I-77 and I-26 to head over to the I-95 (just north of Georgia).
 Compared to the first route, this one is less built-up and generally has less traffic, although a few sections of the I-81 can be fairly busy in parts of Pennsylvania and Virginia.
-This route is a little over 100 kilometres longer, but often doesn’t take much more time to drive because it’s less congested.
+This route is about 60 kilometres longer, but often doesn’t take much more time to drive because it’s less congested.
 A lot of the I-81 passes through the Appalachian Mountains, and some areas can be quite scenic, especially in Virginia.
-It also goes through, or next to, some urban centers (Charlotte being the largest), but traffic usually flows smoothly in these areas on weekends or periods outside the peak rush-hours.
+Like the first route, this one also goes through, or next to, some urban centers (Charlotte being the largest), but traffic usually flows smoothly in these areas on weekends or periods outside the peak rush-hours.
 The main disadvantage with this route is because a lot of the I-81 runs through mountains, there is a greater chance of being hit by snow squalls or snow storms.
-You have to pay attention to the weather forecast with this route.
+You have to pay greater attention to the weather forecast with this route.

 Regardless of which route you take, you’ll cross Georgia, and enter Florida on the I-95.
-Shortly after crossing into Florida, you spend approximately and 1.5 hours on regional (non-Interstate) highway 301 to cross over to the west side of Florida to get on the I-75.
+Shortly after crossing into Florida, you have to get off the I-95 and spend approximately 1.5 hours on regional (non-Interstate) highway 301 to cross over to the west side of Florida to get on the I-75.
 Highway 301 in northern Florida bears special mention because it’s full of speed traps.
 When passing through some of the small towns on the 301, stay a few miles an hour under the speed limit just to be safe.
 Once you get on the I-75, you head straight down to the Sarasota area.
 To get to Siesta Key, turn right on Clark Road (exit 205).

 Planning your drive to Florida